dbandstra/oxid/README.md

 * Deaths often come in rapid succession.
 You may think you're doing well, only to lose it all in 30 seconds.
 * My high score is about 12500, which took a bit less than 15 minutes.

-Since I added the randomized wave generation, I think I'm more or less done working on Oxid, barring some tweaks and code refactors.
-I think it turned out to be a pretty entertaining game.

 ## Code
 Oxid uses a minimalistic Entity Component System, which is certainly overkill for a game like this, but for me it was a experiment in itself.